Written by Jean Poiret, Francis Veber, Edouard Molinaro, Marcello Danon, and Elaine May

 Fosse, Fosse, Fosse..
 Martha Graham… Martha Graham… Madonna!
 Madonna!

 Nathan Lane is wonderful.
 He may have played the role a bit over the top, but I just can‘t imagine anyone else in this role.
 No actor I can think of could have possibly pulled this off.
 He is convincingly indignant in moments such as when Robin Williams tells him he isn’t a woman and he goes “You bastard!”
 I wanted to roll off the couch laughing.
 He’s a wife in every sense of the word – who cares if he’s a man.
 He may be a bit of a stereotype, but he’s depicted with such affection by those around him that I couldn’t help but adore him.
 He is such a great physical comedic actor that he gets the right nuances, such as when he’s trying to learn to be “a man” from Armand.
 His mannerisms are that of someone who can’t help who he is but is trying to be someone else.

 Hank Azaria is hysterical.
 When he’s in his “normal state” as the houseboy who’s a wannabe performer in the club or trying to play it “straight” (pun intended) as their butler during the dinner with the Keeley’s.
 Azaria shows a physical comedy I never knew he was capable of before.
 One of the funniest scenes is where he’s cleaning the pool in a thong while singing Lady Marmalade.

 In the real world, there might not really be an Armand and Albert Goldman raising a perfect son together, but they are probably about as real as Ozzie and Harriet were.
-It’s nice to see a film which illustrates that this life can be as normal as any other, and that a “mother’s love” for her son transcends gender.
+It’s nice to see a film that illustrates that this life can be as normal as any other and that a “mother’s love” for her son transcends gender.